SSDS-Croatia/SSDS-2018/Day-1/README.md

 This version is independent on the host operating system.
 Supported platforms are: Win, Linux and Mac OS.

-The VM already contains flink traninig exercise code (in */home/ubuntu/flink-training-exercises*) and exercise data (*/home/ubuntu/trainingData*)
+The VM already contains flink the training exercise code (in */home/ubuntu/flink-training-exercises*) and exercise data (*/home/ubuntu/trainingData*).

 ## Install on your laptop

-For those that want to install the required software and training data on their laptops and use it locally on their own, please, follow the instructions on how to [setup](http://training.data-artisans.com/devEnvSetup.html) the Flink development environment.
+For those who want to install the required software and training data on their laptops and use it locally on their own, please, follow the instructions on how to [setup](http://training.data-artisans.com/devEnvSetup.html) the Flink development environment.